They are a friendly solution either for a city ride or an off-road adventure. Which are the best models and what should you consider?

-Getting your hands on the best electric hybrid bike doesn’t have to be daunting.
-Despite of what you have been advise in other places, here is what you should consider to invest wisely.
+Getting your hands on the best electric hybrid bike doesn’t have to be a daunting task.
+Despite what you may have heard in other places, here’s what you should consider to invest wisely.

-Like all electric bikes, as a matter of fact – the hybrid ones also fall into one of the two categories below:
+Like all electric bikes, the hybrid ones also fall into one of the two categories below:

 – Pedal-assist (pedelec):

-Perhaps, the most common type of electric bikes on the market for hybrid models.
-These bikes don’t run on their own like scooters do; you will have to actually pedal all the way while a motor provides assistance.
+Perhaps the most common electric bike type on the market is the hybrid model.
+These bikes don’t run on their own as scooters do; you will have to pedal all the way while a motor assists.

 – Throttle mode